mark-watson/Racket-AI-book/manuscript/llm.md

-# Using the OpenAI, Anthropic and Local Hugging Face Large Language Model APIs in Racket
+# Using the OpenAI, Anthropic, Mistral, and Local Hugging Face Large Language Model APIs in Racket

 As I write this chapter in October 2023, Peter Norvig and Blaise Agüera y Arcas just wrote an article [Artificial General Intelligence Is Already Here](https://www.noemamag.com/artificial-general-intelligence-is-already-here/) making the case that we might already have Artificial General Intelligence (AGI) because of the capabilities of Large Language Models (LLMs) to solve new tasks.